TikTok Tips & Strategies

 • Lock Down Your Username: Your handle should be consistent with your artist name across all platforms (Instagram, YouTube, Spotify, etc.).
 If @yourartistname is taken, try a slight variation like @yourartistnamemusic or @yourartistnameart.
 Avoid confusing numbers or symbols.

 • Optimize Your Profile: Use a high-quality headshot or your official logo as your profile picture.
-Your bio should state exactly who you are and what you do (e.g., “Singer-Songwriter from Nashville” or “Digital illustrator & animator”).
-Link to your official website or your latest release, not a messy link aggregator filled with irrelevant stuff.
+Your bio should state exactly who you are and what you do (e.g., “Singer-Songwriter from Nashville” or “Digital illustrator &, animator”).
+Link to your official website or your latest release, not a messy link aggregator filled with irrelevant information.

 2. Create a Content Strategy Built for an Artist